SonarSource/sonarqube/server/sonar-docs/src/pages/setup/install-server.md

 ```

 For some proxies, the exception "java.net.ProtocolException: Server redirected too many times" might mean an incorrect username or password has been configured.

+### Exception java.lang.RuntimeException: can not run elasticsearch as root

+SonarQube starts an Elasticsearch process, and the same account that is running SonarQube itself will be used for the Elasticsearch process.
+Since Elasticsearch cannot be run as `root`, that means SonarQube can't be either.
+You must choose some other, non-`root` account with which to run SonarQube, preferably an account dedicated to the purpose.